-In September and November 2015 and in January and February 2016, four former employees filed law suits seeking additional payments in connection with their employment with the Parent and subsequent termination.
+During the period September 2015 through July 2017, five former employees filed law suits seeking additional payments in connection with their employment with the Parent and subsequent termination.
 The aggregate amount claimed is approximately \$1.0 million.
-The Company recorded a provision according the legal advisors opinion.
+The Company recorded a provision according to the legal advisors opinion.
+In April 2018 the Parent reached a settlement agreement with one of the claimant which amount was not significant.